2022 South American cold wave: Chile

-The Chilean Meteorological Directorate said in May that the regions of Araucanía and Ñuble would present up to -7 C in their low areas, the area between the regions of Valparaíso and Biobío were also affected by the drop in temperature as well as the Santiago Metropolitan Region, which was reduced to -4 C. The Chilean government applied the Blue Code to safeguard the homeless and the homeless against the cold snap, the code has been active ever since.
+The Chilean Meteorological Directorate said in May that the regions of Araucanía and Ñuble would present up to -7 C in their low areas, the area between the regions of Valparaíso and Biobío were also affected by the drop in temperature as well as the Santiago Metropolitan Region, which was reduced to -4 C. The Chilean government applied the Blue Code to safeguard the homeless against the cold snap, the code has been active ever since.
 Researchers from the University of Talca carried out a study that stated that the cold wave would expand throughout 2022, affecting crops through frost.

 Colombia

-In January, the Regional Autonomous Corporation of Valle del Cauca had already precipitated that a cold wave would come in the Colombian Pacific even though the weather is in the dry season.
+In January, the Regional Autonomous Corporation of Valle del Cauca had already predicted that a cold wave would come in the Colombian Pacific even though it was still the dry season.
 In February, the Institute of Hydrology, Meteorology and Environmental Studies (Ideam) reported that the temperature would reach 3-4 C in Bogotá at dawn.
 The cyclones of June 2022 contributed to the Colombian cold.